PORTFOLIO

 Projektbeschreibung

 In the face of enormous global challenges, the sustainability of agricultural production needs to be enhanced and fertiliser and pesticide use be reduced.
 A range of studies have shown that micro-organisms in soil can have a big impact on plant health and thus can contribute to sustainable agricultural production.
 However, how to employ soil microbial communities in a targeted way to provide agricultural benefits it is still poorly understood.
-This project aims at engineering, testing and applying new and innovative microbial consortia for enhanced sustainability of cropping systems.
+This project tested new and innovative microbial consortia for enhanced sustainability of cropping systems.

 Was ist das Besondere an diesem Projekt?

 This project uses new scientific concepts, such as keystone-taxa theory, communities of microorganisms complementing each other for maximum effects on ecosystem functioning, to design microbial consortia.
-Strategies for implementing the benefits of these consortia into agricultural practice will be developed in a participatory approach together with farmers and commercial producers of biological inoculants.
+Strategies for implementing the benefits of microbes into agricultural practice are currently developed in a participatory approach together with farmers and commercial producers of biological inoculants.
 Therefore, this project represents a unique combination of latest scientific research developments and agricultural application, directly linking basic research with practice.

 Stand/Resultate

-This project aims at developing reliable microbial inoculants that contribute to crop production and reduce the need for fertilizer and pesticide applications.
+This project aimed at developing reliable microbial inoculants that contribute to crop production and reduce the need for fertilizer and pesticide applications.
 In a range of greenhouse experiments, combinations of field microbial communities, as well as of different cultured microbial taxa with reported beneficial traits have been tested for their effects on crop production.
-Results show that a previously tested strain of AMF is most promising in promoting crop yields, while the other microbial formulations did not yield the expected results.
-In cooperation with an industry partner, novel inoculum formulations of the AMF strain have been developed that allow efficient application of the inoculum by practitioners in the field.
+We tested the effects of one particular AMF in the field and observed growth increases up to 40% (Lutz et al. 2023).
+Subsequent studies in a further year confirmed this and the inoculated AMF established at over 80% of the inoculated fields, which shows it is adapted to a wide range of soil conditions (Valzano-Held unpublished).
+We also tested the effects of AMF in combination with various other microbial formulations, specifically a range of bacterial strains, but we did not observe additional yield increases with the methods tested.
+In cooperation with an industry partner, novel inoculum formulations of the AMF strain are currently being developed that allow efficient application of the inoculum by practitioners in the field.
 Formulations have been tested for their effectivity in the greenhouse and a field trial testing the new formulations under applied conditions will be performed this year.
-Through these activities, an application strategy will be developed that allows to integrate the benefits and interactive effects of different microbial taxa and already exisitng beneficials into management operations of farmers in a convenient and cost-efficient way.
-Additional funding could be generated through SNSF to drive further large-scale field testing and to implement developed products in practice in the coming years.
+Through these activities, an application strategy will be developed that allows to integrate the benefits and interactive effects of different microbial taxa and already existing beneficials into management operations of farmers in a convenient and cost-efficient way.
+Additional funding could be generated through an Implementation grant from the Swiss National Science foundation to drive further large-scale field testing and to implement developed products in practice in the coming years.

 Publikationen